 - The attorneys at Los Angeles DUI Attorney Law Firm must serve the District Attorney with a Motion for entrance into the Military Diversion Program, along with a statement proving your eligibility for admittance into the program.
 Los Angeles DUI Attorney Law Firm will provide all supporting document required by law; this includes evidence of your service in the armed forces, a professional evaluation that you suffer from one of the required maladies, and a treatment plan from an approved healthcare provider along with that healthcare provider’s recommendation for inclusion in the program.
 All of this will be provided within 15 days of the hearing date, which the Court set to determine your eligibility for the military Diversion Program.
 It is uncommon to occur, but if there is an objection to our admission to the Military Diversion Program, the District Attorney must file their opposition within 5 days of the hearing date.

-- In the event that the Court determines that you do not meet the requirements for admission into the Military Diversion Program, or in the alterative, that the Military Diversion Program would not be beneficial to you, the Court will deny the motion and reinstate all previous dates for the charges against you.
+- In the event that the court determines that you do not meet the requirements for admission into the Military Diversion Program, or in the alternative, that the Military Diversion Program would not be beneficial to you, the Court will deny the motion and reinstate all previous dates for the charges against you.

-- In the event that the Court determines that you are a proper candidate for the Military Diversion Program, and the Court further determines that the Military Diversion Program would be beneficial to you; the Court will grant you request for admission for a period of up to 2 years.
+- In the event that the court determines that you are a proper candidate for the Military Diversion Program, and the Court further determines that the Military Diversion Program would be beneficial to you; the court will grant you request for admission for a period of up to 2 years.
 In addition to granting the motion, the Court will also postpone the criminal charges against until your completion of the Military Diversion Program.
 If you are granted admission to the program, the Court will generally attach certain terms and conditions to your admission into the program; as well as set hearing dates to confirm that you are enrolled and in compliance with the terms of the diversion program.
 Finally, the Court will set a date to dismiss the charges against you, provided you have completed the diversion program.
 At Los Angeles DUI Attorney Law Firm, we understand the pressures associated with serving in our military, and take pride in our years of service to those who have served us.
 We understand that upon returning to civilian life things can become complicated, and look forward to helping you enter into the diversion programs instead of face unnecessary, and unhelpful criminal penalties.
 It is essential that you complete all he conditions of your admission to the diversion program however, as failure to comply can have significant consequences on your life, and your future eligibility for other benefits.
-There are any numbers of conditions the Court may impose on your admission to the Diversion Program, but there are some conditions that are more common than others:

-- If your case involves domestic violence, the Court may require compliance with Form JC CR 160.
+- If your case involves domestic violence, the court may require compliance with Form CR-160.

 - If you are able to comply with all of the terms and conditions the Court places on your admission to the Military Diversion Program, and complete the entire program, the Court will dismiss all charges against you after the hearing to determine your compliance with the terms of the program.